Rynix01/v14-ticket-tool-bot/README.md

 - The bot is equipped with a web-based transcript system.
 - Transcripts can be accessed via the provided URL in the `config.js` file.
+- Don't forget to add http://localhost:80/callback (your website url) to the redirects section on the oauth page of the bot panel.

 ## Contributing